XelerT/XelerT/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying C++ at MIPT YLab.
+- 🔭 I’m a sophomore at MIPT.
+- I'm currently working on Yadro C++ and RISC-V courses, and Sber Tollchain classes.

 ---